 CIVIL AIR PATROL – USAF Auxiliary

-Chaplain Cooter joined the CAP Cadet Program in 1979, served until 1987, took a hiatus from the program until 1999, when he re-joined the USAF Auxiliary, and he has served actively ever since.
-As a cadet in Tennessee, Chaplain Cooter served in multiple leadership positions in his local squadron and as a member of Wing staff at Tennessee Wing Headquarters.
+Eric joined the CAP Civil Air Patrol Cadet Program in 1979 serving until 1987.
+He took a hiatus from the program until 1999, when he re-joined the USAF Auxiliary, and he has served actively ever since.
+As a cadet, Chaplain Cooter served in multiple leadership positions both in his local squadron and as a member of Wing staff at Tennessee Wing Headquarters.
 Chaplain Cooter was awarded the General Carl A. Spaatz award in 1984 and was promoted to the rank of Cadet Colonel.

-On July 1, 2020, Chaplain Cooter transferred to Southwest Region HQ as Deputy Region Chaplain as a result of his move to Oklahoma.
-Prior to this mov, Chaplain Cooter served as Southeast Region Chaplain overseeing the Chaplain Corps for the following Wings: Mississippi, Alabama, Georgia, Tennessee, Florida, Puerto Rico, and the Virgin Islands .
-Chaplain Cooter continues to actively fly missions as a Mission SAR/DR (Search and Rescue) Pilot, Instructor Pilot, and Cadet Orientation Pilot, and serves as a Mission Check Pilot in Southeast Region.
+On July 1, 2020, after a move to Oklahoma, Chaplain Cooter transferred to Southwest Region HQ and now serves as Deputy Region Chaplain.
+Chaplain Cooter continues to actively fly missions as a Mission SAR/DR (Search and Rescue) Pilot, Instructor Pilot, Cadet Orientation Pilot, and serves as a Mission Pilot Check Pilot.

-Eric wrote “Misfits, Pioneers, and Mission” a book about his ministry journey.
+Eric is the author of “Misfits, Pioneers, and Mission” a book about his ministry journey.
 His book is a call to the church to renew her focus on local mission, to embrace engaging hospitality, to develop nimble/flexible formation opportunities, and to explore creative and entrepreneurial approaches to evangelism in the 21st century.